Driving License

 Hiring a car

 Car rental companies are widely available in the Netherlands.
-In most cases, you need to be at least 21 years old and have had your driving license for at least a year to be eligible to rent a car.
+In most cases, you must be at least 21 years old and have had your driving license for at least a year to be eligible to rent a car.

 Depending on the type of car you hire and which agency you use, car rental prices can vary significantly from around €25 to over €120 per day.